 Study Results Indicate That Morphea and Systemic Sclerosis Are Separate Diseases

 A study recently published in the on-line journal Clinical and Experimental Rheumatology is challenging the clinical assumptions that morphea and systemic sclerosis (SSc) should be considered the part of the same disease spectrum.
-The study, entitled, “Prospective evaluation of frequency of signs of systemic sclerosis in 76 patients with morphea” was conducted by researchers shutterstock_110911754from France and Finland.
+The study, entitled, “Prospective evaluation of frequency of signs of systemic sclerosis in 76 patients with morphea” was conducted by researchers from France and Finland.

 According to researchers at the University of Texas Southwestern Medical Center in Dallas, Texas, where a morphea patient registry has been established since 2007, this rare disease is considered an autoimmune disorder.
 The cause of morpheme is unknown, but many researchers in the field believe that an overproduction of collagen by the body’s collagen-producing cells is most likely responsible.
 The disease is diagnosed more frequently in women and most patients present with symptoms before the age of 18.